davidzhao1015/davidzhao1015.github.io/_posts/2025-04-09-delay-diganosis-survival-analysis.md

 categories: statistics
 giscus_comments: false
 related_posts: false
+pretty_table: true  # this will enable the pretty table feature for this post.
 published: true
 ---

-# 1. Introduction: Why Survival Analysis?
+# Introduction: Why Survival Analysis?

 Rare diseases often come with a hidden burden—the **delay in diagnosis**.
 For patients with **acid sphingomyelinase deficiency (ASMD)**, a genetic disorder with highly variable onset and progression, the diagnostic journey can be long and uncertain.
 Those with **chronic neurovisceral ASMD (NPD A/B)** and **chronic visceral ASMD (NPD B)** may face **years** before receiving a definitive diagnosis, impacting their treatment options and long-term health outcomes.